 The University utilizes a "Situation, Triage & Assessment Team (STAT)" function that consists of the following business units to report, evaluate, and mitigate emergencies that occur on or effect campus.
-Those business units are UUDPS, Campus and Hospital Emergency Management, Facilities, the Office of the Dean of Students, Office of General Counsel, Marketing and Communications, Housing, Faculty, Occupational and Environmental Health and Safety, Human Resources and Administration.
+Those business units are: Academic Affairs; Administration; Campus Emergency Management; Facilities

+Operations; Facilities Planning, Design and Construction; Health Sciences Emergency Management; Housing and Residential Education; Human Resources; Office of General Counsel; Office of the Dean of Students; Occupational and Environmental Health and Safety; Public Safety; Salt Lake City Fire Department; Student Affairs; University Information Technology; University Media and Communications.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the University will notify the campus community using the procedures described in a University Procedure P1-011 accompanying this Policy.
 The "STAT" will determine the appropriate segment or segments of the campus community to receive a notification, determine the content of the notification, and initiate the notification system.
 The University will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.